confluentinc/examples/clients/cloud/java/README.md

         When you are done, press `<ctrl>-c`.

-3. Run the Kafka Streams application, , passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the same topic name as used above.
-Verify that the consumer received all the messages:
+3. Run the Kafka Streams application, passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the same topic name as used above.
+Verify that the application received all the messages:

         ```shell
         # Build the client examples